 Our Camperships are open to youth from families whose financial circumstances would mean that a high quality residential camp experience would be unattainable without external financial support.
 The specific financial circumstances of a family will determine whether they are eligible for Full Support or Partial Support as defined in the JACF Income Eligibility and Family Contribution Guidelines.

 The Foundation establishes relationships with youth-mentoring, non-profit organizations and schools as well as independent volunteers to help us identify great applicants interested in a summer camp experience at one of our partner Camps.

-These Mentors play a critical role in guiding a child and family through the application process, assisting award recipients in preparing for camp, advising through the Camper Contribution or Capstone Service Project requirements, and helping the Foundation with follow-up after camp.
+These Mentors play a critical role in guiding a child and family through the application process, assisting award recipients in preparing for camp, advising through the Capstone Service Project requirements, and helping the Foundation with follow-up after camp.

 What is a CAMPERSHIP and what does it include?

 A JACF Campership is a scholarship to one of the JACF recognized Associate Camps, and it includes: